 To seasonally adjust recent data, shorter filters with less desirable properties must be used.
 These filters are referred to as asymmetric, because they use fewer observations after the reference point than preceding it.
 The weights for such filters vary with the number of observations that are available beyond the time point for which estimates are to be adjusted.
 Seasonally adjusted data for the current year are produced with a technique known as concurrent adjustment.
 Under this practice, the current month's seasonally adjusted estimate is computed with the use of all relevant original data up to and including data for the current month.
-Revisions to estimates for previous months, however, are postponed until the end of the year.
 Revisions to a seasonally adjusted estimate for a given time point continue until enough future observations become available to use the symmetric weights.
 This effectively means waiting up to 5 years for a final adjustment when standard options are used.